Winter can be difficult when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

 Make a Personal Art Gallery

-Experiment with different art forms and various paints and textures, and create your own art gallery.
+Experiment with different art forms, paints, and textures, and create your own art gallery.
 After your child paints or draws something, trim the paper, paste it on a different colored paper, and then hang it up on your wall.
 If you don’t like hanging stuff on your walls, you can tie a string across your curtain rod and hang the pictures with clothespins.

 We love books and reading is such a great activity.
-Spice it up by having each kid pick a book with a specific theme (like sharing or money or something about sleep) and take turns reading out loud.
-If you have older kids, you can all cuddle up on the couch with a cup of tea or hot cocoa, and read all day!
+Change it up by having each kid pick a book with a specific theme (like sharing, money, or something about sleep) and take turns reading aloud.
+If you have older kids, you can all cuddle up on the couch with a cup of tea or hot cocoa and read all day!
 This is one of those cheap family activities that is also one of the cheap indoor activities for adults that I recommend.